EmilStenstrom/friendlybit/comments/2006-08-27-why-xhtml-is-a-bad-idea_comments.md

 - comment_ID: '31713'
   comment_author: Emil Stenström
   comment_author_url: http://friendlybit.com
-  comment_content: '@Jim Westergren: Nice that you liked the article :) ↵↵Since HTML5
+  comment_content: '@Jim Westergren: Nice that you liked the article :) \n\nSince HTML5
     is the future, it shouldn''t matter if you use HTML 4 Strict, or XHTML 1.0 Strict, they are all incorporated into HTML5.
 I truly believe that''s the best thing for the future of the web.
 It will take a couple of years, but browsers are already